mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Marriages normally produce an average of two or three children.
 Family names are descended from the paternal line but in return the mother has the right to give the child it's birth name.

-Children are raised to be respectful of their elders and the community, to seek knowledge and be open- minded to opposing thoughts.
+Children are raised to be respectful of their elders and the community, to seek knowledge and be open-minded to opposing thoughts.
 Behaviour is re-enforced through social ostracism – antisocial, non-communal and selfish acts are punished with exile of the perpetrator from their peers.

 Darrians are considered adolescent when they reach

-14. Self-reliance is taught at this age and any anti- social conduct is punished with cessation of societal benefits, cutting the youth off from food, shelter and transport until they realise their error and that they cannot function as a complete individual without the support of others.
+14. Self-reliance is taught at this age and any anti-social conduct is punished with cessation of societal benefits, cutting the youth off from food, shelter and transport until they realise their error and that they cannot function as a complete individual without the support of others.
 Continued misbehaviour normally ends with exile and occasionally death of the perpetrator, normally through malnutrition or exposure.
 While this is viewed as unnecessarily harsh by citizens of the Imperium, this method has been in use for thousands of years and death is rarely the outcome unless the individual truly desires it.
 Those who wish to continue in their selfish anti-social behaviour may choose to exile to the world of Rorre or elsewhere beyond the borders of the Confederation.

 At 22, a Darrian is legally considered an adult.
 At this point they are encouraged to leave home and begin lives for themselves.
-Family bonds remain close and during their declining years parents are normally cared for by their children, grandchildren or great- grandchildren, often cycling between them to reduce unnecessary strain.
+Family bonds remain close and during their declining years parents are normally cared for by their children, grandchildren or great-grandchildren, often cycling between them to reduce unnecessary strain.

 **COMMUNITY**
 Darrians have no concept of tribe, clan or nation.
 Instead, they think of themselves as a unified world and even that is second to the identity of the Confederation.
 Each member world of the Confederation has its own minor variations in culture and tradition but this is to be expected from a polity splintered for a significant amount of time.
 Since their return to interstellar travel, the worlds have knitted together into a surprisingly homogenous civilization.
 No matter who they are, Darrian, Solomani, Aslan; they are all members of the Confederation and they are all Darrian.